dayglojesus/x_types/README.md

 ### Requirements:

 * Minumum OS: Mac OS X 10.5.8
-* RubyCocoa 1.0.2 or greater if using Mac OS X Lion
+* __RubyCocoa 1.0.2 or greater if deploying on Mac OS X Lion__
- * Mac OS X Lion's RubyCocoa contains a bug that will segfault under certain conditions (http://tinyurl.com/7l3c34w)
+ * Mac OS X Lion's RubyCocoa contains a [bug](http://tinyurl.com/7l3c34w) that will segfault under certain conditions
 * You can do something savage like this to get it installed...
 <code>
     case $::macosx\_productversion\_major {